-Instruction Manual for ZORK I: The Great Underground Empire
+Instruction Manual for ZORK III: Table of Contents The Dungeon Master

 Welcome to ZORK!
 You are about to experience a classic interactive fantasy, set in a magical universe.
 The ZORK trilogy takes place in the ruins of an ancient empire lying far underground.
 You, a dauntless treasure-hunter, are venturing into this dangerous land in search of wealth and adventure.
 Because each part of the ZORK saga is a completely independent story, you can explore them in any order.
-However, since ZORK I is the least difficult, it is usually the best place to begin.